kkhonets/kkhonets/README.md

   - Gets user input, ensuring it's not empty
   - Generates combinations of terms, matches them against article titles and content, and calculates relevance scores
   - Renders a list of articles in order of relevance, with previews showing matched content
+  - Written in HTML/CSS/JS/Python using Django

 ![Screenshot 2024-12-05 120851](https://github.com/user-attachments/assets/f6ba5c19-3f6b-4559-bec5-8bcc162ccaa9)
 ![image](https://github.com/user-attachments/assets/5dfab609-cab4-47d6-ab51-67c4f68d69e9)

 ### TPC-C Benchmark on Different Cloud Services
 - This was a school project to basically see how fast different cloud services are when hosting a website using a virtual computer and virtual server through the cloud provider using the TPC-C framework
+- Written in PHP/HTML/CSS

 AWS EC2 Instance